Is your mate from the pub up to the task to act as your Enduring Power of Attorney?

 Skills

-If you have been given the power to make financial decisions on someone else’s behalf, you will need a certain level of experience to be able to manage money effectively.
-You will have a strict duty to act in the person’s best interest when managing their money and property.
+When given the power to make financial decisions on someone else’s behalf, an attorney needs a certain level of experience to manage money effectively.
+They have a strict duty to act in the person’s best interest when managing their money and property.

-Some of the tasks you may need to complete include:
+Some of the tasks an attorney may need to complete include:

 • Keeping accurate records of financial and legal transactions